How to Grow and Care for Veronica

 - Divide the root clump into smaller sections.

-- Replant the divisions in prepared soil.
+- Replant the divisions in prepared soil, ensuring they are well spaced.

 Cuttings